zheckert/weather/README.md

 # Weather

 A simple weather app.
-Find out the temperature.
+Check the temperature and forecast.

-Built with React and Material-UI.
-SVG styling elements by https://www.svgbackgrounds.com/ (thank you!)
+Built with Axios, React, and Material-UI.

 > Currently unfinished, but I wanted the README.md to not be stock.
 I'll update this later!